ethereum-oasis-op/baseline/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 'Feature Request'
+name: Feature Request
-about: 'Propose a new feature or user story'
+about: Propose a new feature or user story
+title: ''
-labels: feature
+labels: ''
+assignees: ''

 ---

 ## Overview

 English description of the feature in a sentence or two, usually in the form of a user story.